 Endgrain: Diffuse-porous; medium to large pores in no specific arrangement, few; solitary and radial multiples of 2-3; heartwood deposits occasionally present; parenchyma reticulate, diffuse-in-aggregates, vasicentric; rays narrow, spacing close.

-Rot Resistance: No data on durability available, though portions of the wood commonly have insect holes present.
+Rot Resistance: Reported to be very durable; moderate insect/borer resistance, though portions of the wood commonly have insect holes present.

 Workability: Generally works and turns well, though pieces can be difficult to dry without checking.

 Odor: No characteristic odor.

 Allergies/Toxicity: Although severe reactions are quite uncommon, Ebony in the Diospyros genus has been reported as a sensitizer.
 Usually most common reactions simply include eye and skin irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Not commonly available, Black and White Ebony is very expensive, on par with solid-black species of ebony.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.